-After driving over Burkes Pass, you’ll reach Fairlie where it’s mandatory to get a pie from the Fairlie Bakery.
+After driving over Burkes Pass, you’ll reach Fairlie where it’s mandatory to get a pie from the Fairlie Bakehouse.
 The next significant town is Geraldine, known for its canyoning, whitewater rafting and alpaca farm tours – check out more in the 10 Excellent Things to Do in Geraldine.

 Cruise on through the Canterbury Plains with farmland as far as the eye can see until you reach Ashburton, giving you another excuse to get refreshments and perhaps explore the Ashburton Domain.
 Take a photo of the giant fish sculpture in Rakaia before making the final stint to Christchurch.

-Check-in and relax at your Christchurch accommodation.
+Check in and relax at your Christchurch accommodation.

 Budget Accommodation in Christchurch